 BRONX NY 10456 Map

-The school shares the old IS 158 building with Bronx Career and College Prep, and Dr. Richard Izquierdo Health and Science Charter School.
+Small classes and high expectations are hallmarks of Bronx Latin.
+Even though most students enter 6th grade with poor academic skills, nearly three-quarters graduate on time.
+The school is a haven of inspiring teaching and rigorous academics in a historically poor, rough neighborhood, and shares the old IS 158 building with Bronx Career and College Prep and Dr. Richard Izquierdo Health and Science Charter School.

 Admissions: District 12 choice for middle school.
 For high school, students who attend an open house receive preference.
-(Clara Hemphill, interviews and DOE statistics, July 2012)
+(Jamaal Abdul-Alim, March 2014)